Jim00000/Numerical-Analysis/README.md

 # Numerical-Analysis

-Implementation of numerical analysis and solve related computer problems in python
+Implement methods of numerical analysis and solve some related examples

 # Prerequisite